RongHuHu/HACA-Net/README.md

 When training and testing the model, pay attention to the following: **on the ETH/UCY datasets**, the parameters of `argument_parser.py` and `config.json` are used; while the parameters of `nu-argument_parser.py` and `nu-config.json` are used **on the nuScenes dataset**. `argument_parser.py` and `nu-argument_parser.py` are under the `Transformer/`,  `config.json` and `nu-config.json` are under the `experiments/nuScene/config/`.

 ## ETH/UCY
 To train a model on the ETH/UCY datasets, you can execute one of the following commands from within the `Transformer/` directory, depending on which pedestrian scene you choose for your training.
+The following commands are all based on `Base` mode.
+If you wish to use the `Base + Social-graphs` mode commands, please remove `--no_edge_encoding` from each command.

 Dataset  | Command
  ---- | -----
- ETH  | `python train.py --node_freq_mult_train --log_dir ../experiments/nuScene/models/pedestrian  --log_tag eth --augment --device "cuda:0" --data_name eth`
+ ETH  | `python train.py --node_freq_mult_train --log_dir ../experiments/nuScene/models/pedestrian  --log_tag eth --augment --device "cuda:0" --data_name eth --no_edge_encoding`
- HOTEL  | `python train.py --node_freq_mult_train --log_dir ../experiments/nuScene/models/pedestrian  --log_tag hotel --augment --device "cuda:0" --data_name hotel`
+ HOTEL  | `python train.py --node_freq_mult_train --log_dir ../experiments/nuScene/models/pedestrian  --log_tag hotel --augment --device "cuda:0" --data_name hotel --no_edge_encoding`
- UNIV  | `python train.py --node_freq_mult_train --log_dir ../experiments/nuScene/models/pedestrian  --log_tag univ --augment --device "cuda:0" --data_name univ`
+ UNIV  | `python train.py --node_freq_mult_train --log_dir ../experiments/nuScene/models/pedestrian  --log_tag univ --augment --device "cuda:0" --data_name univ --no_edge_encoding`
- ZARA1  | `python train.py --node_freq_mult_train --log_dir ../experiments/nuScene/models/pedestrian  --log_tag zara1 --augment --device "cuda:0" --data_name zara1`
+ ZARA1  | `python train.py --node_freq_mult_train --log_dir ../experiments/nuScene/models/pedestrian  --log_tag zara1 --augment --device "cuda:0" --data_name zara1 --no_edge_encoding`
- ZARA2  | `python train.py --node_freq_mult_train --log_dir ../experiments/nuScene/models/pedestrian  --log_tag zara2 --augment --device "cuda:0" --data_name zara2`
+ ZARA2  | `python train.py --node_freq_mult_train --log_dir ../experiments/nuScene/models/pedestrian  --log_tag zara2 --augment --device "cuda:0" --data_name zara2 --no_edge_encoding`

 ## nuScenes
 To train a model on the nuScenes dataset, you can execute one of the following commands from within the `Transformer/` directory, depending on the model version you desire.
 In particular, if the model version is Base + Social-graphs + Ego-robot + Maps, change `"learning_rate": 0.003` in `nu-config.json` under `experiments/nuScene/config/` to `"learning_rate ": 0.0045`.